FEUP-LEIC-ES-2023-24/2LEIC18T4/README.md

 One aspect that went very well was the amount of work that we got done, we are really proud of how the app is starting to look like, from the starred, to the sharing, everything is shaping up.
 The only thing that went wrong is that we are still stuck on the search page.

+### Sprint 3
+This third and final sprint was a polishing job.
+Ideas were already well defined, we just had to make them work properly.
+All our desired functionalities work the way we wanted them to, respecting the limitations of our knowledge in Flutter/Dart.

+It was an incredible experience to work like a team developing this App!